 Step 1

-Lie on your back, raise your left leg, clasp your hands around the back of your left thigh, pull your knee close to your chest.
+Lie on your back, raise your left leg, and clasp your hands around the back of your left thigh, pulling your knee close to your chest.

 Step 2

-Keeping your knee near your chest, slowly straighten your left knee until you feel a stretch on the back of your left thigh.
-(It is OK if you don’t get your knee fully straight, as long as you feel a good stretch.)
-Hold for 30-45 seconds, repeat the stretch on the opposite side.
+While keeping your knee near your chest, slowly straighten your left knee until you feel a stretch along the back of your thigh.
+Hold for 30-45 seconds, then repeat on the opposite side.

 In two images, a young woman lies on her back on a yoga mat performing stretches.